Our rector reflects on a highly significant meeting in Kampala.

 The ‘Shrine of the Martyrs’ is located in Namugongo, which is a township about 16 kilometres north-east of Kampala, Uganda’s capital city and one of the largest metropolitan areas in Africa.
 There are in fact two shrines at Namugongo, one Anglican and one Catholic, and they commemorate the loss of 45 young men who were burned to death in 1886 by the King of Buganda for refusing to renounce Christianity.
 It’s a moving and uniquely African site of devotion.
 Such is its importance that in 2015 a crowd of two million gathered to pray there with Pope Francis.
 But this incredible site of Christian pilgrimage hides a deeper story, because many of the men who were burned in the fires of martyrdom were courtiers who had refused the king’s sexual advances.
 The Shrines at Namugongo reflect not only the power of Christian devotion but also the complex and difficult relationship of Ugandan same-sex sexuality.

-It was on Thursday 20th February this year that I found myself in a taxi, without a working seatbelt, racing down a Ugandan highway with two dear friends: Rob Eloff, an ordinand at St Mellitus, and Kevin Lowe, the father of Lizzie Lowe, a gay teenager who took her own life in September 2014.
+It was on Thursday 20 February 2020 that I found myself in a taxi, without a working seatbelt, racing down a Ugandan highway with two dear friends: Rob Eloff, an ordinand at St Mellitus, and Kevin Lowe, the father of Lizzie Lowe, a gay teenager who took her own life in September 2014.
 An unlikely band of travellers on an equally unlikely mission.

 The sun is so strong in this part of equatorial Africa that the pale-skinned burn even through glass.
 I could feel my legs singeing as we came to halt in the Kampala traffic.
 The cars were thick on the roads and they were coughing out fumes into the Ugandan streets.
 Our destination was Namugongo, but not ostensibly to visit the shrines.
 We had another destination that day.
 Off the beaten track, down roads that defied Google Maps, was a residential compound surrounded by a high wall and a sliding metal gate.
 This was our destination.
 We really didn’t know what we were coming to and in our nervousness we’d given the others in our party (safely back in the luxury of a western-style hotel in Entebbe) a constant mobile phone lock on our location – just in case.